JBil8/Simple_shear_granular_spheroids/README.md

 # Simple Shear Project

-This repository contains the code and configuration for running simulations of simple shear flow of spheroids, as part of a research project supporting the publication "".
+This repository contains the code and configuration for running simulations of simple shear flow of spheroids, as part of a research project supporting the publication "*Shear flow of frictional spheroids: Comparison between elongated and flattened particles*" by Jacopo Bilotto, Martin Trulsson, and Jean-François Molinari [[DOI](https://doi.org/10.1103/tj41-6qqk)].
 The dataset generated from these simulations is available on [Zenodo](https://zenodo.org/records/17140603).

 ## Project Overview